Here are some key aspects to consider when building your first summit

 When we refer to a talk as being live vs. replay, we mean that...

 - On your public-facing summit, a live talk is the first run of your talk - when your talk first airs to the public.
 Live talks appear on the Schedule page

 - If you set up your talk to start at 14:30 and it is 25 minutes long, that means that your talk will no longer be live at 14:55

 - After a talk has finished its live run, it turns into a replay

 - Once the talk becomes a replay, it will appear on the Replay page of your summit

 - Most of the time, you will have to upload your own replay link to HeySummit

 4.1 Pre-recorded videos

-You can add pre-recorded videos to HeySummit.
-These are invisible to your attendees until the time you have scheduled the talk.
-A pre-recorded video is one that you have already recorded and uploaded prior to your event going live.
-If you are using pre-recorded videos, you don't have to worry about adding a replay video - HeySummit will automatically use the link provided and create a replay for you.
+If you are using pre-recorded videos, you don't have to worry about adding a replay video - HeySummit will automatically use the link you already entered and create a replay for you.

 You can always test how a pre-recorded video looks by going to Preview/Post after you've uploaded the video URL/ID.
 This is especially useful with pre-recorded videos, as you can have the peace of mind that you have set up your video correctly (if it displays in Preview, it is ready to go).